 Maintenance and repair of private sidewalks is generally the responsibility of the owner of the sidewalk.
-This could be an individual, a business or a homeowners’ association.
+This could be an individual, a business, or a homeowners’ association.

 Depending upon local law, either property owners or local municipalities (the city, county or state) may be liable for injuries sustained on public sidewalks.
 In some areas, the sidewalk is not considered private property and so a homeowner cannot be sued for any injury sustained on the sidewalk.

 Another common defense to sidewalk injuries is the "open and obvious doctrine," which pins some amount of liability on the injured person if the sidewalk hazard was open, obvious, and easily avoided.
-Open and obvious law changes from state to state, and is constantly in flux.